 Fans of the room temperature theory on the other hand are convinced that cold eggs loose flavor and are a nightmare to cook with, especially when you are baking.
 It is true however that some supermarket don’t keep eggs in a fridge.

 Me personally I store eggs in my fridge all the time.

 I just don’t like too much stuff laying around in my kitchen or pantry.
 Whatever theory you believe in, refrigerating eggs does prolong the shelf life and that is for a fact.
 Eggs kept in a fridge can last up to four to five weeks.

 Quail Egg Recipes

 Enough egg talk for now!

-Let’s end this ‘how to boil and peel quail eggs’ post with some very interesting quail egg recipes!
+Let’s end this ‘how to boil and peel quail eggs’ blog post with a couple of very interesting quail egg recipes.